 8. Being inauthentic

-If you’ve defined your brand well, then you know your core values, voice, and tenets.
-As such, followers can usually tell when you stray from these values.
-While artistic borrowing is always part of advertising and creating, straight copying or doing something off-brand is usually ineffective.
+If you’ve defined your brand well, then you know your core values and voice.
+As such, followers can usually tell when you stray from your authentic style.

 The takeaway